The glorious history of how Middle-earth would change—and become the world readers recognize in The Lord of the Rings

-The History of Middle-earth 5 Edited by Christopher Tolkien INKLINGS OF GREATNESS . . .
-J. R. R. Tolkien and C. S. Lewis were friends and fellow members of the literary circle known as The Inklings.
-It is hardly surprising that, at one point, these talented gentlemen embarked on a challenge: Lewis was to write on “space-travel” and Tolkien on “time-travel.”
-Lewis’ novel, Out of the Silent Planet, became the first book of a science fiction trilogy.
-Tolkien’s unfinished story, The Lost Road, chronicles the original destruction of Númenor, a pivotal event of the Second Age of Middle-earth.
+As friends and fellow members of the literary circle known as The Inklings, J. R. R. Tolkien and C. S. Lewis embarked on a challenge.
+Lewis was to write on “space-travel” and Tolkien on “time-travel.”
+Lewis’s novel Out of the Silent Planet became the first book of a science fiction trilogy.
+Tolkien’s unfinished story “The Lost Road” chronicles the original destruction of Númenor, a pivotal event of the Second Age of Middle-earth.

-John Ronald Reuel Tolkien was born on January 3rd, 1892 in South Africa.
+J.R.R.
+Tolkien was born on January 3, 1892 in South Africa.
 Tolkien was educated and taught Anglo-Saxon at Oxford University.
 Tolkien’s other works include The Hobbit and The Simarillion, which are both available on audio from Random House.